cannibalhulk/shukurdev.pro/content/blog/basic-markdown-style-guide.md

 ## Paragraph

-A standalone single paragraph of thee text.
+A standalone single paragraph of the text.

 Paragraphs can be multiline too when they constitute words that make up more than one line, i.e they wrap to the next line.
 Wow!
 I am really smart to write two lines of text that makes zero sense.